-Fairness in terms of the throughput was sought in the clustering scheme of \cite{Muthanna2021} where nodes are grouped based on the maximum served traffic using the two commons classification methods, namely K-means and FOREL.
-In addition, the throughput distribution in clusters was modeled to provide an accurate estimation of the real throughput capacity in each cluster.
-Knowing that the EDs communicate their data to all GWs among their ranges thus increases useless energy consumption resulting from the redundant transmission.
-The impact of the cluster range, EDs transmission range, as well as network density, was studied in \cite{Gupta2022}.
-Where the clustering was proposed to avoid redundant transmission in dense networks to reduce the energy consumption and increase the network lifetime.
-The proposed seek the shortest multipath route that connects the EDs to the GW and consequently to the cluster head.
-LoRa multi-hope network suggested previously in \cite{Liao2017} to enable concurrent transmission and build robust and efficient LoRaWAN network while considering the LoRa physical-layer standard.
-Network slicing alongside software-defined networking was combined \cite{8806711} for enhanced network configuration for large-scale scenarios, where LoRa parameters are tuned to provide for each virtual network slice an optimized QoS threshold.
-LoRaWAN adopting slicing architecture showed promising results through NS-3 simulation in terms of reliability with respect to the QoS thresholds in dense networks.
+Fairness in terms of the throughput was sought in the clustering scheme in \cite{Muthanna2021}, where the nodes were grouped based on the maximum served traffic using two common classification methods, namely K-means, and FOREL.
+In addition, the throughput distribution in the clusters was modeled to provide an accurate estimation of the real throughput capacity in each cluster.
+That the EDs communicate their data to all GWs in their range, increasing useless energy consumption resulting from the redundant TX.
+The impact of the cluster range, EDs TX range, as well as network density were studied in \cite{Gupta2022}.
+Clustering was proposed to avoid redundant TX in dense networks to reduce energy consumption and increase the network lifetime.
+The proposed method seeks the shortest multipath route that connects the EDs to the GW and the cluster head.
+LoRa multi-hop network suggested previously in \cite{Liao2017} to enable concurrent TX and build a robust and efficient LoRa network considering the LoRa PHY layer standard.
+Network slicing was combined with software-defined networking \cite{8806711} for an enhanced network configuration for large-scale scenarios, where LoRa parameters are tuned to provide an optimized QoS threshold for each virtual network slice.
+The LoRaWAN adopting slicing architecture displayed promising results through the NS-3 simulation in terms of reliability for the QoS thresholds in dense networks.
 Hybrid deployment was also used to enhance the LoRaWAN network capacity \cite{Jiang2021, Edward2021}.
-In \cite{Jiang2021} ANT technology \cite{6616827} was enabled alongside the LoRa to enable short-range and ultra-low power communication for data gathering in ultra-dense LoRaWAN networks.
-At the same time, Interleaved Chirp Spreading LoRa based modulation was introduced in \cite{Edward2021} to work in parallel with the standard LoRa modulation.
+In \cite{Jiang2021}, ANT technology \cite{6616827} was enabled with the LoRa to enable short-range and ultra-low power communication for data gathering in ultra-dense LoRa networks.
+An interleaved chirp spreading LoRa-based modulation was introduced in \cite{Edward2021} to work in parallel with the standard LoRa modulation.